 This is another fun Christmas party game where you can save money too.

 paper and pencil

 list of tasks

-Below are the list of tasks to follow on how to pass the gifts around.
+Below is the list of tasks to follow on how to pass the gifts around.
 It creates discussion about who has a real tree versus an artificial one, who has an elf on the shelf and many other topics.